British Values at St Leonards

 As a Church school our collective worship is based on Christianity, however our school values are upheld by all major world religions and good citizenship.
 Non Christians are free to opt out of collective worship, nativity plays etc.

-Our vicar leads collective worship once a week, however we do invite incumbents from other Churches (eg. New Life Community and St Barnabas) to lead our Collective worship also.
+Our vicar leads collective worship once a week, however we do invite incumbents from other Churches and the Salvation Army to lead our Collective worship also.
 Class assemblies celebrate festivals from other world religions and cultures eg. Chinese New Year, Diwali, Hannukah.
 Parents/friends of other faiths and cultures are invited into school to share their experiences and beliefs.

 Our key stage 2 children go on a faith tour in Queens Park in Bedford where they get to visit a Gurdwara, a Mosque and a Church.
 Whilst there they have to respect the wishes of the other faiths eg. covering their head, taking off their shoes, washing their hands.
 They listen to the different faith leaders talk about the different places of worship.